poco0317/EttMax/README.md

 This will probably be kept up to date with release builds of Etterna.

+Many elements of this theme are lifted, copied, or inspired from the default Etterna theme, Til Death.

 # What is Etterna?
 Why are you here? https://github.com/etternagame/etterna